A common question asked by new preppers is “what is EMP?”

 Like I said above, we tend to think of EMP coming from nuclear detonation.
 As a military weapon, this works best if the nuclear warhead is detonated hundreds of kilometers above the Earth’s surface.
 This is called a high-altitude electromagnetic pulse (HEMP) device.
 Effects of a HEMP device depend on a very large number of factors, including the altitude of the detonation, energy yield, gamma ray output, interactions with the Earth’s magnetic field, and electromagnetic shielding of targets.

-So lets talk a second about the mechanisms of injury that we get from EMP – what the pulse does to fry your gear.
+So lets talk a second about the mechanisms of injury that we get from EMP.
+What do the pulses do to destroy the electrical grid and your electronic devices.

 The longer the conductor the more power is induced by a pulse.
 Power transmission lines, large antennas, metal pipelines all will have induced electricity.
 Anything connected to those items could have a large surge of electricity in the event of a EMP.